ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 3: During the 2016 campaign, the adversary was observed using a VBS script during their operations.
 What is the name of the VBS file?

-> `VBScript (Visual Basic Scripting Edition)` is a lightweight scripting language developed by Microsoft to automate tasks on Windows operating systems
+> `VBScript (Visual Basic Scripting Edition)` is a lightweight scripting language developed by Microsoft to automate tasks on Windows operating systems.

 By filtering the MITRE ATT&CK Sandworm page for "VBS" and reviewing the relevant activity, we can identify the name of the VBS file used by the adversary.